Bioinformatics for Beginners

 - learn best practices and common challenges in genomics

-- explore downstream analyses approaches for bioinformatics datasets
+- explore downstream analysis approaches for bioinformatics datasets

 - work on a project to practice acquired knowledge on a topic of interest

-- work in groups on datasets provided by real life science researchers on phylogenetics, immunobiology, molecular biology, cancer genomics and machine learning
+- work on datasets provided by real-life science researchers on phylogenetics, immunobiology, cancer omics and images, single cell, spatial data, and machine learning

 - present their findings